Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Likoma and Chizumulu Islands can be reached by plane from Mzuzu or Lilongwe (150/200$ return with Ulendo) or by boat via the Ilala Ferry (once a week) or the Mozambican boat Chambo (twice a week).

-The MV Ilala goes all around the lake, the whole duration of the trip from Monkey Bay and return.
+The MV Ilala goes all around the lake, the whole duration of the trip from Monkey Bay, and return.

-On its northbound journey, the ferry leaves Nkhotakota Saturday at 4 am, arriving on the island at 10:30 am, and in Chizumulu at 18:30 (long stop in Likoma).
+On its northbound journey, the ferry leaves Nkhotakota on Saturday at 4 am, arriving on the island at 10:30 am, and in Chizumulu at 18:30 (long stop in Likoma).
 It leaves for Nkhata Bay at 17:00, passing by Chizumulu and getting to Nkhata Bay at around midnight.

 From Nkata Bay, (southbound journey) the Ilala leaves at 1:30 am, arriving on Chizumulu at 4:30 and on Likoma at 9 am.
 From Likoma to Nkhota Kota the departure is around 3 pm.

 !
-Important !
+Important!
 Most of the places where the Ilala stops have no jetty, that includes Likoma and Chizumulu.
 Folks and stuff are moved pretty acrobatically from the ferry to smaller boats.

 Ultimate Guide to Ferry Travel on Lake Malawi – MV Ilala and more!